Live Feeds - 7,614

 _______________________________________________________________________________________________________________

 SARNet - Receiving on the Lee County NX4Y Repeater in North Fort Myers, Florida on 444.225Mhz.
 The Statewide Amateur Radio Network (SARnet) is a network of linked UHF voice repeaters that serve the State of Florida.
 This network uses dedicated bandwidth that is separate from the internet.
 Statewide connectivity is achieved without the use of any commercial telecommunications services.
 SARnet does not use the internet, cellular telephones, or land lines.
 This System is Used for State Wide Emergencies and is Monitored by Florida Emergency Management.
 Weather Warnings, Damage Reports, and Incident Information can routinely be heard on SARNet.
-More Information can be found here: SYSTEM INFORMATIONREPEATER MAP - This Stream Maintained By Ian J. Hickin - KO4EFS / SWFLTech.Net & DisasterLIVE.com - The Southwest Florida Technical Team
+More Information can be found here: SYSTEM INFORMATIONREPEATER MAP - This Stream Maintained By Ian J. Hickin - KO4EFS / StarShipAdventures.Net - The Southwest Florida Technical Team

 How SARnet Works...